 A change in accounting standards or practices can have a significant effect on our reported results and may even affect our reporting of transactions completed before the change is effective.
 New accounting pronouncements and varying interpretations of accounting pronouncements have occurred and may occur in the future.
-Changes to existing rules or the questioning of current practices may adversely affect our reported financial results or the way we conduct business.
+Changes to existing rules or the questioning of current practices may adversely affect our reported financial results or the way the Company conducts business.

-Our disclosure controls and procedures may not be effective to ensure that we make all required disclosures.
+Our disclosure controls and procedures may not be effective to ensure that the Company makes all required disclosures.

-As a public reporting company, we are subject to the periodic reporting requirements of the Exchange Act.
-Our disclosure controls and procedures are designed to reasonably assure that information required to be disclosed by us in reports we file or submit under the Exchange Act is accumulated and communicated to management, recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC.
-We believe that any disclosure controls and procedures or internal controls and procedures, no matter how well conceived and operated, can provide only reasonable, and not absolute, assurance that the objectives of the control system are met.
+As a public reporting company, the Company is subject to the periodic reporting requirements of the Exchange Act.
+Our disclosure controls and procedures are designed to reasonably assure that information required to be disclosed by us in reports the Company files or submit under the Exchange Act is accumulated and communicated to management, recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC.
+The Company believes that any disclosure controls and procedures or internal controls and procedures, no matter how well conceived and operated, can provide only reasonable, and not absolute, assurance that the objectives of the control system are met.